novix-sa/Pyplan/docs/User Guide/Introduction.md

 |Financial Planning|new|nvx_round|
 |Financial Planning|new|nvx_safe_int_div|

-Use these functions as you used then in Cubeplan.
+Use these functions as you used them in Cubeplan.

 ###  **Pyplan Excel AddIn**